It's promised another hour of broadcast excellence.

 I live in a country that permits it.

-Uh some people don't have that inculcated in them.
+Some people don't have that inculcated in them.

-Some people don't have they're not taught that.
+Some people don't have, they're not taught that.

 They're taught resentment.

-They are taught um class envy.
+They are taught class envy.

-Even though that doesn't change their life at all, they still supposed to feel better because so that that's the whole root of raising taxes on the rich, by the way.
+Even though that doesn't change their life at all, they still supposed to feel better.

 Democrats focused on minimum wage and welfare and social programs and things for you to do when you don't amount to anything.

-Liberals look at you with contempt, think you don't have any brains, can't make the right decisions, you need them to provide for you, to protect for with the minimum wage and AFDC and food stamps and whatever else, and you're supposed to appreciate it.
+You need them to provide for you, to protect for you with the minimum wage and AFTC and food stamps and whatever else.

-I'm gonna want the CEO screwed.
+I want that CEO screwed.

-I wouldn't pay more tax.
+I want him to pay more taxes.

 It doesn't change their lives a bit.

-Uh the Democrats want them to be made happy as a result of this.
+The Democrats want them to be made happy as a result of this.

-It's no different than the argument that my mom used to make to me every night at dinner table.
+It's no different than the argument that my mom used to make to me every night at the dinner table.

 You better eat everything on your plate.